Protect your income up to $10,000 per month with Citibank Income Cover.

 - It is for the end of a fixed-term contract or seasonal work.

 - It is caused because you breached the terms of your employment contract.

-Your occupation involves working underground, working more than 10 metres above ground, working offshore, underwater diving, working with explosives, working as a professional sportsperson or employment in the armed forces.
+Your occupation involves working underground, working more than 10m above ground, working offshore, underwater diving, working with explosives, working as a professional sportsperson or employment in the armed forces.

 Who is eligible for cover?

 To be covered by a Citibank Prime Income Cover policy, at the time of application you must be:

 - An Australian citizen or permanent resident, or a New Zealand citizen, living in Australia

 - Cover expires when you reach 65 years of age

 There are several factors that affect the cost of Citibank Prime Income Cover premiums, including:

 - The level of cover you choose.
 The higher the monthly benefit amount offered by your policy, the more your income protection insurance will cost.